AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 # Install the PI to Data Hub Agent

+The PI to Data Hub Agent can be installed as part of the PI Server installation kit, or as a standalone install.
 When you install the PI to Data Hub Agent, make sure to follow these guidelines:

-- Install the agent on a host computer separate from your PI Server deployment.

 - Use a domain account that has been granted Administrator privileges on a computer registered to the same domain.